Qanbūs: Gambus Hadhramaut

-The gambus Hadhraumaut is a gambus that resembles an oud.
+The gambus Hadhramaut is a gambus that resembles an oud.
 The name Hadhramaut refers to Eastern Yemen, and this form of the instrument may have arrived in Indonesia (and a wider extent to another Malay world countries) with immigrants from there in the 19th century, joining Muslim communities already established centuries earlier.
 The bowl is made of light woods, the neck of a hardwood.
 It has a wooden soundboard.
 It is a fretless instrument with 11 strings in 6 courses, tuned low note to high: